usnistgov/quantum-sensors-tdm/README.md

 ## Why bother with Python 3?
 The last version of `matplotlib` that supports pytPythonhon 2.7 has a bug that makes `adr_gui` use up 100% of the system memory after a day or so.
 It seemed better to do something forward looking than to figure out which old version of `matplotlib` didn't have the bug.

-## Why no underscores in the name?
-Apparently PEP8 says to use either all lowercase or lowercase and underscores for packages, while pip prefers dashes.
-So I went with no punctuation.

 # Installation
 You probably want to install all the stuff you need for tdm, not just this repo, so